koushalpatil/ResumeParser-InMemory/README.md

 This makes the application more **efficient, scalable, and production-ready**, especially in **serverless or container-based environments**.

+🚀 Future Scope / Future Advancement

+User uploads their resume (PDF) via the frontend UI.

+The file is uploaded either directly to AWS S3 using a pre-signed URL or via a backend proxy API.

+The file is not stored on your server, ensuring secure and scalable storage in the cloud.

+After successful upload, the backend sends a message to AWS SQS with the S3 file path/key.

+A worker service (EC2 instance, Node.js script, or AWS Lambda) continuously polls the SQS queue.

+When a new message arrives, the worker fetches the corresponding file from S3.

+The worker extracts text from the resume using pdf-parse or another PDF library.

+The extracted text is sent to an LLM (e.g., OpenAI GPT or Gemini) for analysis and feedback.

+The LLM returns suggestions, feedback, or a summary of the resume.

+The result is optionally stored in a database or sent back to the user via email or UI.

 ## 🖼️ Demo

 ![Demo GIF or Screenshot here](captures/cap-1.png)